mathieucarbou/YaSolR/docs/index.md

 **If a bypass relay is installed, the dimmer will be used instead and will be set to 0-100% to simulate the relay.**

+Here are the supported bypass relays:

 |                      Electromagnetic Relay                       |                      Zero-Cross SSR                      |                      Random SSR                      |
 | :--------------------------------------------------------------: | :------------------------------------------------------: | :--------------------------------------------------: |
 | ![Electromagnetic Relay](./assets/img/hardware/DIN_2_Relay.jpeg) | ![Zero-Cross SSR](./assets/img/hardware/SSR_40A_DA.jpeg) | ![Random SSR](./assets/img/hardware/Random_SSR.jpeg) |

+Note that the electromagnetic relay above is interesting because it has both a NO and NC contacts.
+So the NC contact (closed when relay is in default open position) can be connected to the dimmer and used to prevent any power to go through the dimmer when the bypass relay is on.

 #### Temperature (optional)